bronhaim/community/contributors/design-proposals/node/node-fence.md

 ## Implementation

 ### Fence Controller
-The fence controller is a stateless controller (state automaton) that can be deployed as a pod in a cluster or a process running outside the cluster.
+The fence controller is stateless and manipulate state automaton flow.
 The controller identifies unresponsive node by getting events from the apiserver.
 Once the node misbehaves (e.g. becomes “not ready”) the controller initiates a fence flow.